-If you’ve ever wanted to use Grandma’s signature to make custom gifts, use pics from your garden to make stickers, or use last summer’s vacation photo to make mugs- then the new background remover feature from Cricut is for you.
-In this post, I walk you through how to use the Background Remover feature, when you shouldn’t use it, and its options.
+If you’ve ever wanted to use Grandma’s signature to make custom gifts, use pics from your garden to make stickers, or use last summer’s vacation photo to make mugs- then the new automatic background remover feature from Cricut is for you.
+In this post, I walk you through how to use the Automatic Background Remover feature, when you shouldn’t use it, and its options.
 After you read this article, you’ll have everything you need to use the Cricut Automatic Background Remover to create with!

 It’s the big question people have asked for a while now- “How do I remove the background in Cricut Design Space?”

-Before now, the answer was to use the magic wand to click on the background.
+Before now, the answer was to use the clean-up magic wand to click on the background.
 But as of yesterday, the answer is- with the new Cricut Automatic Background Remover!

 What is the Automatic Background Remover?

 This new feature for Cricut Design Space shows up as part of the Image Upload process on your desktop version of Cricut Design Space.

 It removes the background from your raster photos or images.
 A raster image is a pixel-based image vs. a vector-based image.
 Images that end with .png, .jpg, .bmp, and .gif are all file formats that are raster based.

 How Does it Work?

 Background removers usually use an algorithm or AI to identify the main focal point of an image and cut it out, creating a new image with the background removed.

 When you remove part of your image, that area becomes transparent.
 This is represented by a checkered pattern, a common way to identify transparency in many graphic design programs.

 When Would I Use the Background Remover?

 Removing the background is great if you want to turn a photo into a print then cut image, but you only want part of the image.
 Rather than using crop, which just cuts out a shape, a background remover will cut out the focal image, uneven edges and all.

-How Do I Get the Background Remover in Cricut Design Space?
+How Do I Get the Automatic Background Remover in Cricut Design Space?